haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2024/index.md

 Crystal structures of both the antibody and the antigen in their free forms are available from the [PDBe database](https://www.pdbe.org){:target="_blank"}.

-*__Important:__ For a docking run with HADDOCK, each molecule should consist of a single chain with non-overlapping residue numbering*.
+*__Important:__ For a docking run with HADDOCK, each molecule should consist of a single chain with non-overlapping residue numbering within the same chain.

 As an antibody consists of two chains (L+H), we will have to prepare it for use in HADDOCK.
 For this we will be making use of `pdb-tools` from the command line.